 First degree murder is the most serious of the homicide crimes in Illinois.
-In order to prove that the defendant committed first degree murder, the prosecutor must show beyond a reasonable doubt that the defendant killed an individual without lawful justification and either:
+In order to prove first degree murder, a prosecutor must establish, beyond a reasonable doubt, that the defendant killed an individual without lawful justification and either:

-- Intended to kill or do great bodily harm to that individual (or knew that the act would do so); or
+- Intended to kill or do great bodily harm (or knew that the act would do so); or

-- Knows that the acts create a strong probability of causing death or great bodily harm to the individual; or
+- Knew that the act created a strong probability of causing death or great bodily harm; or

-- The defendant was attempting or committed a forcible felony other than second degree murder (i.e. rape).
+- Was attempting or committed a forcible felony other than second degree murder (i.e. rape).

 Illinois first degree murder laws treat the offense as a very serious crime.
-The penalties involved are justified based on who the victim was and the circumstances surrounding the defendant's commission of the crime.
-Oftentimes for such cases, the court will request a separate sentencing hearing where they can consider aggravating and mitigating factors that can help determine what the appropriate penalties should be based on the individual circumstances of each crime.
+The penalties involved are based on who the victim was and the circumstances surrounding the crime.
+Oftentimes in murder cases, courts will request a separate sentencing hearing where they can consider any aggravating and mitigating factors to determine what the appropriate penalties should be based on the circumstances of the crime.

 See First Degree Murder Defenses for more information.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Related Resources for Illinois First Degree Murder Laws